 The Ferruginous Hawk is the largest species of hawk in Michigan and can reach a wingspan of up to four feet!
 Its brownish coloration helps it blend into the environment, and its diet consists mainly of rabbits and other small mammals.
 The Ferruginous Hawk can be found in open grassland habitats, like meadows or prairies, and often hunts from a perch.

-The Ferruginous Hawk is one of the rarest types of hawks in Michigan, so it’s not seen very often.
+The Ferruginous Hawk is one of Michigan’s rarest hawk types, so it’s not seen very often.
 It is also very sensitive to human disturbance and will quickly fly away if there is too much activity in its habitat.
 Because of this, it is important to keep a safe distance from these birds and avoid any disruption of their habitat.

 Fortunately, efforts are being made to protect the Ferruginous Hawk and its natural habitats, allowing the species to flourish in Michigan.
-With proper conservation measures, this beautiful hawk can continue to thrive in the wild for generations.
+This beautiful hawk can continue to thrive in the wild for generations with proper conservation measures.

 11. Cooper’s Hawk